UPDATE: This post on practicing self care was first published on 8 April 2020 and updated on 28 July 2021.

 The truth is, success and self care go hand in hand.
 And while practicing self care can look different for everyone, it’s all about maintaining your physical, mental and emotional health and well-being.
-Call it solo team building — an essential self-service to help you and your business not just survive but thrive.
-Whatever is best for you will be best for your business.
+Call it solo team building — an essential self-service to help you not just survive but thrive.

 Here we’ve put together the essential guide to practicing self care to keep you happy, healthy and producing great work.